adecess/smol-db/README.md

 - `-n` : Create a new database
 - `-a "<name>, <address>, <hours>"` : Add a new employee
 - `-r <name>` : Remove an employee by name
+- `-l` : List all employees in the database

 Examples: